shundhammer/yqpkg/README.md

   - All packages

+### Reimplmented Features that YaST also has

+- Repo configuration:

+  - List the repos with names, priority, enabled status, auto-refresh status, software service (if configured), URL

+  - Change priority, enabled status, auto-refresh status of the selected table item directly below the table

+  - Show the URL with and without libzypp variables of the selected table item like $releasever, $arch, $basearch below the table

+  - Add a repo with any custom name and URL

+  - Add a community repo like Packman, Open H.264, LibDvdCss, nVidia with well-known URLs, using the specific URL for the currently installed distribution / product (Leap 15.x, Tumbleweed, Slowroll, SLE-15 SPx)

+  - Edit name and URL of a repo

+  - Delete a repo

+  - Read-only mode for viewing the repos as a non-root user (not available in YaST)

 ### New Features in Myrlyn (No YaST Counterpart)

 - "Updates" view that shows packages that could be updated (where a newer